microsoft/vscode-docs/docs/csharp/package-management.md

 ### Add a package

-To add a NuGet package to your project, use the command “NuGet: Add NuGet Package”.
+To add a NuGet package to your project, use the command **NuGet: Add NuGet Package**.

 ![alt text](images/package-management/nuget-command-addpackage.png)